azhang4216/RedditAPI/README.md

 ## Implementation Explained

 The tests are relatively straightforward: every time you run the code, a new tweet should pop up in the twitter handle citing the reddit meme's caption and creditting the author.
-You can specify from which subreddit you would like to pull from by going to line 59 and changing the string parameter to the desired subreddit you would like to tweet your meme from.
+You can specify from which subreddit you would like to pull memes from by going to the specified line on API.py and changing the string parameter to the desired subreddit.
 In my case, I put:

 ```
 subreddit = reddit.subreddit("WholesomeMemes")